Girilloid/libreoffice-file-converter/README.md

 # libreoffice-file-converter

-Simple NodeJS wrapper for libreoffice CLI for converting office documents to differrent formats.
+Simple NodeJS wrapper for libreoffice CLI for converting office documents to different formats.

 ## Dependency